carpentries-lab/metagenomics-analysis/_episodes/10-hands_on-diversity.md

 {: .language-r}

-In order to group all the OTUs that have the same taxonomy at a certain taxonomic rank, we will use the function "tax_grom".
-Also, the function "psmelt" lets melt phyloseq objects into data.frame to manipulate them with ggplot and other libraries as vegan
+In order to group all the OTUs that have the same taxonomy at a certain taxonomic rank, we will use the function `tax_grom`.
+Also, the function `psmelt` melt phyloseq objects into a `data.frame` to manipulate them with packages like `ggplot` and `vegan`.

 ~~~
 $ glom <- tax_glom(percentages, taxrank = 'phylum')
 $ data <- psmelt(glom)
 ~~~

-With the new data.frame, we can change the identification of the OTUs whose relative abundance is less than 0.2% so as to have a number of recommended OTUs to contrast them in different colors (8-9)
+With the new `data.frame`, we can change the identification of the OTUs whose relative abundance is less than 0.2%, so as to have a number of OTUs that not surpass the recommended ones (8-9).
+8 to 9 contrasting colors are the most that the human eye can distinguish in terms of color in a plot.

 ~~~
 $ data$phylum <- as.character(data$phylum)
 $ data$phylum[data$Abundance < 0.2] <- "Phyla < 0.2% abund."
 ~~~

-Whit this object, we can create a plot which let us compare this relative abundance against the absolute abundance that we have at the beggining
+Whit this object, we can create a plot to compare the obtained relative abundance against the absolute abundance.

 ~~~
 $ percentages <- ggplot(data=data, aes(x=Sample, y=Abundance, fill=phylum))+